brettcoppolo/PedalBuildingStuff/README.md

 Templates and illustrations that I find useful when designing enclosures or trying to do mock-ups before ordering prints.

+All of the illustrations I've shared in the Graphics folder are of my own creation.
+You're welcome to use them for personal-use, but commercial use is prohibited.
+Thanks for understanding!

 ### for Affinity Designer (AD)...
 *Prerequisites (all linked files require the following):